Union Jack Club: History

-During World War II, the area around Waterloo Station was bombed severely and the Union Jack Club itself suffered considerable damage which required extensive repair.
-Added to this, there was an urgent need to modernise its amenities, décor and the way it conducted its business.
-In 1970, it was therefore decided to construct a completely new building, with ‘Investors in Industry’ (now 3i) building three tower blocks, leasing one block for a period of 125 years while the remaining two blocks would constitute the new Union Jack Club.
-Demolition work began in 1971 and the Union Jack Club opened for business on its new premises on 16 October 1975.
+During World War II, the area around Waterloo Station was bombed severely, and the Union Jack Club itself suffered considerable damage, which required extensive repair.
+Added to this, there was an urgent need to modernise its amenities, décor, and the way it conducted its business.
+In 1970, it was therefore decided to construct a completely new building, with 'Investors in Industry' (now 3i) building three tower blocks, leasing one block for a period of 125 years while the remaining two blocks would constitute the new Union Jack Club.
+Demolition work began in 1971, and the Union Jack Club opened for business on its new premises on 16 October 1975.

 In 2004, Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh visited the club to help celebrate its centenary.

 There are a number of points of historical interest throughout the Union Jack Club, such as the Victoria Cross and George Cross boards, which are the only known commemoration of their kind to all those who have earned the medals.
-During state ceremonial events and particularly Remembrance weekend the club is a major focal point for the non-commissioned military community.
+During state ceremonial events and particularly Remembrance weekend, the club is a major focal point for the non-commissioned military community.
 The Saturday evening of Remembrance weekend is marked by the club with an enormous projection onto its 24-storey tower, which honours the fallen.

-Royal Patronage: Queen Elizabeth II was the Union Jack Club's Patron from 1974 until her death in 2022.
+The club has Royal patronage.
+Queen Elizabeth II was the Union Jack Club's Patron from 1974 until her death in 2022.
 King Charles III became Patron-in-Chief in 2023.

-Since it opened in 1907, over 22 million people have stayed at the Union Jack Club.
+Since it opened in 1907, over 23 million people have stayed at the Union Jack Club.